I Know What You Did Last Summer

-I Know What You Did Last Summer is a 1997 American slasher film directed by Jim Gillespie, written by Kevin Williamson, and starring Jennifer Love Hewitt, Sarah Michelle Gellar, Ryan Phillippe and Freddie Prinze Jr. It is loosely based on the 1973 novel of the same name by Lois Duncan and is the first installment in the I Know What You Did Last Summer franchise.
-The film centers on four young friends who are stalked by a hook-wielding killer one year after covering up a car accident in which they supposedly killed a man.
-The film also draws inspiration from the urban legend known as "The Hook" and the 1980s slasher films Prom Night (1980) and The House on Sorority Row (1982).
+I Know What You Did Last Summer is a 1997 American slasher film directed by Jim Gillespie and written by Kevin Williamson.
+It stars Jennifer Love Hewitt, Sarah Michelle Gellar, Ryan Phillippe, and Freddie Prinze Jr., with supporting roles played by Johnny Galecki, Bridgette Wilson, Anne Heche, and Muse Watson.
+The first installment in the I Know What You Did Last Summer franchise, it is loosely based on the 1973 novel by Lois Duncan.
+The film centers on four teenage friends who are stalked by a hook-wielding killer one year after covering up a car accident in which they supposedly killed a man.
+It also draws inspiration from the urban legend known as "the Hook", as well as the slasher films Prom Night (1980) and The House on Sorority Row (1982).

-Prior to Scream Williamson was approached to adapt Duncan's source novel by producer Erik Feig.
-Where Williamson's screenplay for Scream contained prominent elements of satire and self-referentiality, his adaptation of I Know What You Did Last Summer reworked the novel's central plot to resemble a straightforward 1980s-era slasher film.
-After the success of Scream, the film was rushed into production.
+Williamson was approached to adapt Duncan's source novel by producer Erik Feig.
+Where Scream, released the previous year, contained prominent elements of satire and self-referentiality, Williamson's script for I Know What You Did Last Summer reworked the novel's central plot to resemble a straightforward 1980s-era slasher film.

-I Know What You Did Last Summer was released theatrically on October 17, 1997.
-It received mixed reviews from critics, but was commercially successful, grossing $125 million worldwide on a budget of $17 million, and remaining number 1 at the U.S. box office for three consecutive weeks.
-It was also nominated for and won multiple awards.
-The movie has also been parodied and referenced in popular culture, and credited alongside Scream with revitalizing the slasher genre in the 1990s.
+I Know What You Did Last Summer was released theatrically in the United States on October 17, 1997.
+It received a mixed reception from critics and grossed $125.3 million worldwide on a budget of $17 million, staying in first place at the U.S. box office for three consecutive weeks.
+The film was parodied in Scary Movie (2000) and is frequently referenced in popular culture, as well as being credited alongside Scream with revitalizing the slasher genre in the 1990s.

-The film was followed by a direct sequel, I Still Know What You Did Last Summer (1998), with the main surviving characters returning.
-Later, a direct-to-video sequel was made called I'll Always Know What You Did Last Summer (2006).
-It did not feature any of the original cast and, though it briefly mentioned the other movies, it isn't considered to be part of the same continuity or a true sequel.
-At one point, a remake was planned.
-In 2021, a television series was released.
-As of 2023, a legacy sequel is in the works.
+The film was followed by a sequel, I Still Know What You Did Last Summer (1998), in which Hewitt, Prinze Jr., and Watson reprised their roles.
+A straight-to-video standalone sequel, I'll Always Know What You Did Last Summer (2006), featured an entirely new cast.
+Following a television series adaptation released by Amazon Prime Video in 2021, a legacy sequel to the first two films was released by Sony Pictures in July 2025.